Senior Saints

 — Room 115

-We are couples and singles aged 30 to 80 who desire to grow in our relationship with God and live lives pleasing to Him.
-Several of our men rotate leading our class in a discussion format, each taking a chapter.
-Folks are encouraged to participate in the discussion, but no one is required to do so -nor are the men automatically expected to lead the group.
+We are couples and singles aged 30's to 80’s who desire to grow in our relationship with God and live lives pleasing to Him.
+Three men rotate leading our class in a discussion format.
+Folks are encouraged to participate in the discussion, but no one is required to do so.
+We also meet periodically for fellowship outside of class.

-Artios is a campus group for all ages that focuses on helping believers become equipped through the scriptures to be used by God in the lives of people inside and outside the church.
+Equipped is open to all ages, and we focus on helping believers become equipped through the Scriptures, allowing us to be used by God in the lives of people inside and outside the church.

 Roots